howdoicomputer/onair/README.md

 * Receiving VoiceStateUpdate events from the Discord API to check whether or not I have muted or unmuted myself in the Discord client itself.
 * Sending my 'mute/unmuted' state to an OnAir server in accordance with the aforementioned client responsiblities.

 The server, which runs on a Raspberry Pi Zero, is setup to receive a "speaking" value.
-If that value is true, the server will then control the GPIO pins that are hooked up to a power relay that a physical "on air" sign is plugged into.
+If that value is true, the server will then send a 'power on' signal to this [IoT relay](https://dlidirect.com/products/iot-power-relay) that a physical "on air" sign is plugged into.
 If I'm on air then the sign will receive power and thus light up.

 # Installing